 The minimum numbers and/or types of awards that must be distributed are listed below.
 A Meet Director may present more awards, but not less, than those listed.
-Non-citizens living and training in the United States, who are not current or past members of a foreign national team, may participate in all USA Gymnastics sanctioned Xcel events and are eligible for awards.
-For more information regarding foreign athlete participation, please refer to Chapter 2, page 26.
+Non-citizens living and training in the United States, who are not current or past members of a foreign national team, may participate in all USA Gymnastics sanctioned events and are eligible for awards.